dotnet/AspNetCore.Docs/aspnetcore/test/dev-tunnels.md

 ## Persistent versus temporary tunnels

-A persistent tunnel is one that uses the same URL after you exit and restart Visual Studio.
-Having a URL that doesn't change might be useful when you're integrating a web app with an external service.
-For example, you're implementing a GitHub webhook, or developing an API to integrate with a Power Platform app.
-In such cases, you need to specify the callback URL to the external service.
-With a persistent tunnel, you only need to configure the external service with that URL once.
-With a temporary tunnel, you'd have to reconfigure the external service to point to the new URL each time Visual Studio restarts.
+A persistent tunnel is one that uses the same URL after exiting and restarting Visual Studio.
+Having a URL that doesn't change can be useful when integrating a web app with an external service.
+For example, implementing a GitHub webhook, or developing an API to integrate with a Power Platform app.
+In such cases, you might need to specify the callback URL to the external service.
+With a persistent tunnel, the external service URL only needs to be configured once.
+Using a temporary tunnel, the tunnel URL must be configured each time Visual Studio restarts.

 *Persistent* doesn't mean the tunnel works when Visual Studio isn't open.
-Any tunnel URL will connect to the local machine only if:
+A tunnel URL connects to the local machine only if:

 * Visual Studio is open.
 * A tunnel is selected as active.
 * The ASP.NET Core project that the tunnel URL connects to is running.

-Even if the tunnel is persistent, the tunnel URL doesn't work if the associated project isn't running in Visual Studio.

-A temporary tunnel is fine when you only need the dev tunnel URL to work for a short time.
-For example, you want to share in-progress work on a web app with others, or you want to test an app on an external device.
+A temporary tunnel is fine when the dev tunnel URL needs to work for a short time.
+For example, sharing in-progress work on a web app with others, or testing an app on an external device.
 In some cases, it might be best to get a new URL each time Visual Studio starts.

 ## See also